šŸ¤– Bot Detection guide

-Fingerprint Pro Bot Detection is a product that detects automated activity on your website.
+Fingerprint Browser Bot Detection is Smart Signal on Pro Plus plan that detects automated activity on your website.
 It analyses a variety of browser attributes and gives you a bot detection signal with one of three values:

 • Good bot - usually a bot that belongs to a well-known search engine (Google, Amazon, Bing).
 It crawls websites to create a searchable content index.
 Good bots can also be monitoring or uptime-checking tools.